psalm/psalm.dev/assets/articles/php-8-attributes.md

 echo takesKeyedArray(["b" => "hello"]); // silently breaks
 ```

 This occasionally led to runtime bugs because we didn’t have a way to define those contracts.
-In many such places we _should_ have been using named objects instead to convey this information, but my aim was always to document how the code actually worked, and not change its behaviour.
+In many such places we _should_ have been using named objects to convey this information instead, but my aim was always to document how the code actually worked, and not change its behaviour.

 Inspired by [Hack’s array shapes](https://docs.hhvm.com/hack/built-in-types/shapes) I added a way to annotate array shapes in Psalm via docblocks.
 They look like this: